hpsaturn/hpsaturn.github.io/_posts/2025-05-26-nmcli-hostspot.md

 ---
 layout: post
-title:  "Hotspot using Network Manager CLI"
+title:  "Hostspot using Network Manager CLI"
 date:   2025-05-26
 excerpt: "How to share your connection using NMCLI on headless devices"
 feature: "https://hpsaturn.com/assets/img/pilauncher_feature.jpg"